 E-470 entered into an intergovernmental agreement with 64th Ave.
 ARI Authority (64th AAA) in October 2020 regarding the design and funding of the 64th Avenue interchange widening project.
-Cost savings and efficiencies may be realized to the mutual benefit of both parties by planning and executing the construction of the interchange widening in connection with the 64th Avenue Regional Improvements Project.
-Accordingly, the Authority is agreeable to accelerating design and potentially construction of the project and to provide a contribution to 64th AAA to be used solely to fund capital costs for the interchange.
-Pursuant to this IGA, the Authority deposited \$8.0 million in a UMB bank escrow account in October 2020 to be used toward the 64th Avenue interchange project.
-No monies may be disbursed from the escrow account until a separate construction and maintenance intergovernmental agreement is negotiated and executed and provided to the escrow agent (UMB).
-If a separate construction and maintenance IGA is not executed on or before December 31, 2023, all monies in the escrow account and any earned interest are returned to the Authority within 5 business days of written notice provided to UMB by the Authority.
-As of the date of this report, negotiations on a separate construction and maintenance IGA with 64th ARI are in progress.
-If the December 31, 2023 deadline is not met and the funds are returned to the Authority, the current agreement states that the funds are still to be held in a dedicated account for sole use toward the construction of the 64th Ave interchange, and the Authority would then construct the interchange as part of its upcoming widening project from two lanes to three lanes in each direction between I-70 and 104th Avenue to achieve economies of scale with the overall project.
-E-470 will own, operate, and maintain the bridge, ramps and tolling infrastructure being funded by the \$8.0 million contribution, and 64th AAA will own and maintain connecting facilities such as local roads, frontage roads, 64th Ave, etc. The \$8.0 million escrow account is presented as current unrestricted cash and cash equivalents limited for construction on the statement of net position as of December 31, 2022 and 2021.
+Cost savings and efficiencies may be realized to the mutual benefit of both parties by planning and executing the construction of the interchange widening in connection with the 64th Avenue Regional Improvements Project, where 64th AAA is responsible for construction of the project.
+Accordingly, the Authority is agreeable to accelerating design and construction of the project and to provide a contribution to 64th AAA to be used solely to fund capital costs for the interchange.
+Pursuant to this IGA, the Authority deposited \$8.0 million in an escrow account in October 2020 to be used toward the 64th Avenue interchange project.
+The IGA specifies that all interest earned on the escrow funds is to remain in the project and becomes part of the Authority's contribution.
+Monies may be disbursed from the segregated account as construction is completed and progress payments are invoiced by 64th AAA to the Authority.
+No liability is recognized in the financial statements until such time that 64th AAA incurs and invoices the Authority for actual costs to construct the interchange.
+In July 2023, the IGA was amended to state that if 64th AAA does not complete construction by December 31, 2025, they shall reimburse E-470 the amount of all payments made by E-470, and E-470 shall be permitted to retain all funds remaining within the project account.

+Project construction began in November 2023.
+The Authority authorized release of \$1.3 million to 64th AAA upon presentation and mutual approval of progress invoices for eligible expenses incurred in 2023 to construct assets that the Authority will own, which is presented as CIP within capital and right-to-use assets, net, and also within accounts payable and accrued expenses on the statement of net position as of December 31, 2023.
+E-470 will own, operate, and maintain the bridge and ramps being funded by the \$8.0 million contribution plus accrued interest, and 64th AAA will own and maintain connecting facilities such as local roads, frontage roads, 64th Ave, etc. As of December 31, 2023 and 2022, respectively, the \$8.5 million and \$8.1 million unspent portion of the escrow account is presented as current unrestricted cash and cash equivalents limited for construction on the statement of net position, which includes accrued interest earned in the account to date.